Let’s be honest here. Most band photos look like a police lineup of ding-dongs.

 Here are several important things to keep in mind when you’re providing photos to music writers and bloggers:

-1. It’s good to send vertical and horizontal options, so make sure to plan your shoot accordingly.
+1. It’s good to send landscape and portrait options, so make sure to plan your shoot accordingly.
+Landscape-oriented photos are usually the ones writers and editors prefer to use.

 3. Make sure that your press materials include downloads of your high-resolution photo files.